Moremar/tuto-angular/README.txt

 ---------

 Bootstrap offers a large selection of CSS classes to style our components easily.
-Install locally and save to package.json with :
+Install locally and save to package,json with :
 npm install --save bootstrap@3 npm install --save jquery